awsdocs/amazon-eks-user-guide/doc_source/dashboard-tutorial.md

 This tutorial guides you through deploying the [Kubernetes dashboard](https://github.com/kubernetes/dashboard) to your Amazon EKS cluster, complete with CPU and memory metrics\.
 It also helps you to create an Amazon EKS administrator service account that you can use to securely connect to the dashboard to view and control your cluster\.

-**Important**
-Kubernetes versions 1\.11 and above do not support `heapster` memory and CPU metrics in the dashboard by default\.
-The community is working to replace `heapster` in the dashboard with the Kubernetes metrics server to fix this issue\.
-For more information, see [https://github\.com/kubernetes/dashboard/issues/3147](https://github.com/kubernetes/dashboard/issues/3147) and [https://github\.com/kubernetes/dashboard/issues/2986](https://github.com/kubernetes/dashboard/issues/2986)\.
-When the dashboard project is updated to use the Kubernetes metrics server, this topic will be updated with information about how to restore the CPU and memory metrics functionality\.
-Until that time, CPU and memory metrics are not visible in the dashboard on Amazon EKS cluster versions 1\.11 and above\.
-There is a [potential workaround posted on GitHub](https://github.com/awslabs/amazon-eks-ami/issues/128#issuecomment-450620004), but the Amazon EKS team has not evaluated the risk of setting the `insecure=true` flag on the `heapster` source, so we cannot recommend the workaround at this time\.

 ![\[Kubernetes dashboard\]](http://docs.aws.amazon.com/eks/latest/userguide/images/kubernetes-dashboard.png)

 ## Prerequisites<a name="dashboard-prereqs"></a>